Departments

 During Employee Creation

-Changing Employee's Department
+Changing Employee's Assignment

 - Navigate to the employee's profile